arcxteam/fortytwo-node/README.md

 #### Solutions
 - The server need faster for complete any Task Inference
 - Need activate on AVX2/AVX or use another low-parameter LLModel visit the Huggingface
-- Or custom..check here for list LLM GGUF Models https://arcxteam.github.io/fortytwo-node/llmodel.html
+- Check my list custom-parameter GGUF LLModels for Text, Code & Math https://arcxteam.github.io/fortytwo-node/llmodel.html

 ---